vineeth14/BlockBlastSolver/docs/index.md

 3. Calculate a ratio of block pixels to total valid samples
 4. Consider a cell to contain a block if more than 40% of samples are non-background

+After the grid is scanned, the results are represented as a 2D array of 0s and 1s where 1s represent blocks and 0s represent background.

 ---

 ## Approach to Game Logic

+Now that we have detected the game board and the game pieces, we can start to think about the game logic.

+### Goal
+> Suggest the best possible moves given the current game state.

 ### Does the game make us lose on purpose?

 I say this because at the beginning of a game, we can very clearly see that the proposed pieces are strangely perfect—they are exactly the pieces needed to complete a row or a column.
 So, the game is clearly aware of the pieces we need, and at the start of the game at least, it helps us.
 This was an interesting observation I noticed.

 ### Solution Evolution

 The solver uses:

-1. **Board Representation**
+**Board Representation**
   - 2D array structure
   - Optimized pattern matching

-The final strategy I developed is that for each piece, we test all possible positions where it can be placed and assign a score to each position.
+The final strategy I developed is a combination of brute force and a scoring system that would reward moves based on piece position.
+The best position for each piece that will yield the highest score, we go through all possible positions for all pieces in all possible orders.
+Piece 1, then 2, then 3, then 1, then 3, then 2, etc. This is therefore a brute-force method, which takes a lot of time, especially when there are few pieces already placed on the board.
+The game rewards a player for completing rows and columns, so we want to maximize the number of rows and columns completed so I added an extra bonus to the score to emphasize this in the algorithm.
+I also penalize the creation of isolated blocks, meaning that if a move results in a single block surrounded by empty spaces at the end of a turn, it is penalized.

 ### Scoring Methodology